Black and white golden retriever puppy

 Canine Dental diets

-Clinically proven to reduce tartar and plaque build-up with a unique scrubbing action alongside tartar and plaque reducing nutrients to create a 'triple action' effect.
-The kibble has also been formulated to penetrate deeper than regular kibble resulting in a cleaner mouth and healthier teeth for your dog.3
+Clinically proven to reduce tartar build-up with a unique mechanical scrubbing action.
+The kibble has also been formulated to penetrate deeper than regular kibble when chewed, resulting in a cleaner mouth and healthier teeth for your dog.3

 References